PreEmptive logo

 💻 Developers trust PreEmptive code obfuscation tools

-PreEmptive’s obfuscation tools help developers protect their code without slowing down the build process or disrupting workflows.
+PreEmptive’s obfuscation tools help developers protect their code without slowing the build process or disrupting workflows.
 Here’s how it addresses the most common pain points across platforms:

 • .NET & MAUI (Dotfuscator): Protects against reverse engineering with layered techniques like control flow manipulation, string encryption, and anti-debugging.